 - Brazil has declared a state of emergency, but most general measures are being taken at state rather than federal level.
-However, land borders have closed now, and restrictions will be imposed on non-Brazilians entering the country through airports.
+However, land borders have closed now, and restrictions have been imposed on non-Brazilians entering the country through airports.

-- On 19th March the Brazilian National Council of Justice issued a resolution suspending certain activities of the Brazilian courts and all court deadlines until 30th April.
-In addition, only urgent and exceptional matters will be handled by the courts.
-However, the resolution does not apply to the Supreme Federal Court or the Electoral Courts.
+- On 20th April the Brazilian National Council of Justice issued a new resolution extending the suspension of certain activities of Brazilian courts until the 15th May.
+The suspension of court deadlines for legal proceedings with physical files has also been extended until 15th May, but court deadlines for legal proceedings with digital files will only be suspended until 4th May and should resume afterwards.
+This resolution does not apply to the Supreme Federal Court or the Electoral Courts.

 - Canada has closed its borders to all foreign nationals except for US citizens.
 Citizens are advised against all non-essential travel.

 - Canadians returning from abroad are now obliged to self-isolate for 14 days.